 Figure 2: MGWS emission mask

-Two sets of technical parameters were used to describe point-to-point (PP FS) links, in the band 57-59 GHz (Table 5) and in the band 64-66 GHz (Table 6).
+Two sets of technical parameters were used to describe point-to-point (PP FS) links in the band 57-59 GHz (Table 5) and in the band 64-66 GHz (Table 6).

-The study was limited to worst case scenarios, such as the one shown in Figure 3.
+The study was limited to worst case scenarios such as the one shown in Figure 3.